Problem · US pipeline

 POST-DEMO PROGRESSION RATE 10% DEMO ONLY 28% DEMO + PACKET 45% PACKET + SLA

-The team reads the silence as "the buyer disappeared" and chases harder.
+The team judges the silence as "the buyer disappeared" and chases harder.
 Chasing does not produce the missing memo.
 The missing memo is built once, on paper, in US format, and shipped at the end of every demo.

 ?